rust-lang/book/nostarch/chapter11.md

 ## Test for failure with `should_panic`

-We can invert our test's failure with another attribute: `should_panic`.
+We can invert our test’s failure with another attribute: `should_panic`.
 This is useful when we want to test that calling a particular function will cause an error.
-For example, let's test something that we know will panic from Chapter
+For example, let’s test something that we know will panic from Chapter
-8: attempting to create a slice using range syntax with byte indices that aren't on character boundaries.
+8: attempting to create a slice using range syntax with byte indices that aren’t on character boundaries.
 Add the `#[should_panic]` attribute before the function like the `#[test]` attribute, as shown in Listing 11-1:

 <figure>
-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust
 #[test]